use-ink/ink-docs/docs/faq/faq.md

 structure in the contract's storage.
 Or e.g. when attempting to return a custom error from an ink! message.

+> Note: The error `the trait "WrapperTypeEncode" is not implemented for …` is also
+> a common error when a mismatching version of `parity-scale-codec` is used
+> in the contract opposed to the version used by ink!.

 The solution typically is to add a fitting implementation of the trait for your data structure: